ZuliusRoolf/website/JOURNAL.md

 ### Relearning

 Reading the Journal I realized that functions can be created within the `DOMContentLoaded` event listener.
 It would fix the difficulties I had on [August 9th when Exploring CSS](#exploring-css) and [August 10, Clickable button items](#clickable-button-items) from adding event listeners to the portfolio projects in a separate function.

+## September 08

+- [x] Learn how to scale CSS elements (Replace `display: none`) or how to smoothly hide elements.
+- [ ] Learn how to place CSS elements on top of each other (stacking on the Z axis)
+- [ ] Research if you can run the JavaScript functions before deployment, using GitHub Actions or otherwise.

+### CSS `display: none` Replacement

+The `About` link in the bio now smoothly introduces the picture and gets smoothly hidden away when clicked again.
+In mobile view the information is shown automatically and the `About` button is disabled.
+The project buttons are still instant, but that will be replaced with placing CSS elements on top.